Curating The Conditions To Be Creative

 At the end of this intensive writing phase, I am even more in awe of anyone who has the bravery to face down their Inner Critics and create anything!
 And then share it in the public realm!
 Wow!
 It takes so much guts, determination and resilience.
 Hats off to you all!
 I feel so incredibly lucky to have the space and support to dedicate this time to my writing.

 For the next month, I will be testing out some of the activities from my book, on Zoom, with a lovely group of willing guinea pigs and incorporating their feedback into the writing.
-Be sure to tune back into the blog to find out how that went.
+If you'd like to read reflections and poetry from the Mindful Play lab, click here.

 Thanks for reading, I hope there was something helpful for you.